Sleemanmunk/detentor/README.md

 # detentor
-Detentor keeps track of your students and helps you make sure they made it to the detentions they owe.
+Detentor keeps track of your students and helps you be sure they make it to the detentions they owe.